nlpsandbox/nlpsandbox.io/wiki/608956-NLPDevelopers.md

 ### The Gist of developing an NLP Sandbox Tool

-The development of an NLP tool as an API service as documented by the NLP Sandbox is outlined in the steps listed below:
+The development of an NLP Sandbox tool as an API service as documented by the NLP Sandbox is outlined in the steps listed below:

 1. Download the OpenAPI specification of an NLP Sandbox tool (JSON or YAML document).
-2. Generate an initial implementation - also called "stub" - of the NLP tool using a single command.
+2. Generate an initial implementation - also called "stub" - of the NLP Sandbox tool using a single command.
 3. Add your code to existing functions.

 Steps 1 and 2 can be performed in a single command.
 For example, a stub for the NLP Sandbox Date Annotator can be generated for different programming languages and frameworks based on the latest OpenAPI specification available for this tool.